QuickBooks Time Review: Pros, Cons, and Features

 If you do, moving to QuickBooks Time is very quick and straightforward.
 Your employees and customers sync automatically, with all the relevant information for wages, payroll, and PTO and leave.

-I didn’t have an existing QuickBooks subscription, so I had to set one up first.
+I didn’t have an existing QuickBooks Online subscription, so I had to set one up first.
 If you’re starting from that point as well, the setup will be longer.
 You can use an employee directory from a provider like Gusto or a spreadsheet, and the latter option works for customers, too.

 I was a little disappointed to see that there isn’t a way to import an existing schedule during account creation, as I’ve really enjoyed this feature with other providers.
 But it’s a minor point here.